 West Point Lockdown Lifted, Altanta Fed.
-Building Evacuated
+Building Evacuatedwestpoint

 A lockdown at the U.S. Military Academy at West Point has been lifted after a suspicious vehicle on campus was located.